lzhang6/lzhang6.github.io/README.md

 README Quality -- 20

-10 -- A description of what you have created.
+5 -- A description of what you have created.
 Screenshots are helpful.
 10 -- A working link to hosted files
+5 -- Section for Technical and Design Achievements

 Technical Achievement -- 10
 Design Achievement -- 10

+Remember, it is up to *you* to define what constitutes a technical and design achievements.
+Be ambitious as these are designed to allow you to shape your learning.
+These are the only way to move from B to A territory.